aniketpant/aniketpant.github.com/_posts/2012-05-31-laravel-setting-up-and-getting-down-to-business.md

 Like an idiot I read Eloquent ORM and opened Fluent Query Builder.
 This was my first mistake (you will understand what implications it has soon).

 I wrote my models with the Fluent Query Builder and tried to run the tasks using artisan.
 One task ran and the other failed.
-Made some changes but it didn’t budge.
+Made some changes but it didn't budge.
 So, I left it for Day 3.

 #### Takeaways